- December 5, 2020

 - Online (Check-In Begins at 9:30AM US Pacific Time)

 Boundaries show up in our lives every day.
-We experience boundaries at work, at home with our families, in our friendships, and now, more than ever, due to the pandemic we are asked to both know and assert our boundaries in the world.
+We experience boundaries at work, at home with our families, and in our friendships.
+Now, more than ever, due to the pandemic, we are asked to both know and assert our boundaries in the world.
 But how do we do that?
 What do we even mean by effective boundaries and what exactly are they?
 How do our boundaries change and what gets in the way of understanding our boundaries and asserting them?

 Join CIIS faculty and therapist Emily Marinelli for an experiential workshop on developing and practicing how to set and maintain effective boundaries in your life.